 Now a mentor to many younger, up-and-coming farmers, Jose also distributes to local schools in Santa Barbara, Goleta, and Carpinteria to supplement their vegetable consumption, despite how little money the schools have to dedicate to fresh fruit and vegetables.
 “I would like to see more children eating vegetables and fruits, and for future generations to be more involved with agriculture,” Maria said at an event hosted by the Ventura Food Coop.
 According to a write up of the event in a local newspaper: “The goal of the Ventura Food Co-op in general is to build community around good food and support local agriculture,” said Ally Gialketsis, of Ventura, panel moderator and co-founder and board president of the Ventura Food Co-op.
 “We wanted to bring together some local farmers and show what it’s like for a day in the life in their shoes, and ways as consumers we can support them.”

-We are proud to help support local, family-run farms like that of Alcantar Organics, and hope that having a little bit of background will make their English Peas taste even more delicious!
+We are proud to support local, family-run farms like that of Alcantar Organics, and hope that having a little bit of background will make their zucchini taste even more delicious!

 Photos © Alcantar Organics & Santa Barbara Harvest